Queen will not lay Remembrance wreath

 The Queen has not laid wreaths in six previous ceremonies since her coronation.

-Two were during her pregnancies with Prince Edward, in 1959, and Prince Andrew, in 1963.
+Two were during her pregnancies with Prince Andrew, in 1959, and Prince Edward, in 1963.

-The other four occasions were when she was on visits aboard - in 1961, when she was in Ghana, in 1968, when in Brazil, in 1983, when in Kenya and in 1999, when in South Africa.
+The other four occasions were when she was on visits abroad - in 1961, when she was in Ghana, in 1968, when in Brazil, in 1983, when in Kenya and in 1999, when in South Africa.

+It will be the first time, as head of state, that the Queen will observe the ceremony from a nearby balcony.

 Royal officials told the BBC that the Queen chose to ask her eldest son and heir to carry out the royal duty.

-It will be the second time the Prince of Wales has laid the wreath after standing in for the Queen when she was on a trip to Kenya 34 years ago.
+It will be the second time the Prince of Wales has laid the wreath, after standing in for the Queen when she was on a trip to Kenya 34 years ago.

-A statement from Buckingham Palace added: "The Queen wishes to be alongside the Duke of Edinburgh and he will be in the balcony."
+A Buckingham Palace spokeswoman added: "The Queen wishes to be alongside the Duke of Edinburgh and he will be in the balcony."

 BBC Royal correspondent Peter Hunt said the change was "another sign of the Royal Family in transition", as well as "an acknowledgment of the fact the Queen is 91."